UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 My Take:
 --------

 doctests are really cool -- but they are more a way to test your documentation, than a way to test your code.
-Which is pretty cool -- you can have examples in your docs, and know that they are still correct.
+Which is great -- you can have examples in your docs, and know that they are still correct.

 Test Driven Development (TDD)